JuliaKendo/ton_docker/README.md

-﻿# Dockerfile for FunC end Blueprint
+﻿# Dockerfile for ton with toncli and blueprint

-This docker image should come in handy to run [toncli](https://github.com/disintar/toncli) with the [new tests support](https://github.com/disintar/toncli/blob/master/docs/advanced/func_tests_new.md).
+This docker image should come in handy to run [toncli](https://github.com/disintar/toncli) and [blueprint](https://github.com/ton-org/blueprint?ysclid=mapjve8jjc895527764).
 Setting it all up manually could be cumbersome otherwise.
 Inspired by [Dockerfile for FunC](https://hub.docker.com/r/trinketer22/func_docker/).
 Built on Ubuntu 22.04 so should be WSL docker compatible.
 Mult-arch supported *x86_64 (amd64)* and *arm64/v8* **(M4 compatible!)**.